charannanduri/CapstoneAudioSource/README.md

    - **AIN−** (audio ground from DAC)
 3. Connect your speaker:
    - Use the speaker screw terminals or header on the PAM8302A board **or**
-   - Use the on-board 3.5 mm jack / speaker header (J6) if populated.
+   - Use the on-board 3.5 mm jack / speaker header.

 Keep speaker impedance and power handling within the amplifier’s specs.